sjpcp5/CheckTheWeather/README.md

 # Weather Dashboard

 ## Description
 A web application that searches the weather of 200,000 locations in the world.
-Making call to Open Weather API rendering data to the document object model using JQUERY, Javascript, HTML, and CSS
+Making a call to Open Weather API rendering data to the document object model using JQUERY, Javascript, HTML, and CSS

 ## Technologies